CORPUS Projects, Publications, and Collections

 Peer-Reviewed Publications

-The following peer-reviewed CORPUS publications are in progress:
+The following peer-reviewed publications are currently in progress with several others in the proposal stage:

 • The Chicago Digital Bible (Jeffrey Stackert and Sarah Yardney, University of Chicago; Doren Snoek, St. Andrews University; Ronald Hendel, University of California, Berkeley)